Poison Creek Sculpture Project

 Nestled in the northern foothills of the Pisa Range, the Poison Creek Sculpture Project celebrates and supports Aotearoa New Zealand's finest sculptors and rising stars.

-You can come and stay at our Whare Iti, arrange a visit by appointment or join us on our open days.
-We encourage you to roam, discover and enjoy the sculpture in this dramatic landscape - and, as often happens, you may fall in love and take one home.
+You can stay in our simple but elegant secluded accommodation, arrange a visit by appointment or join us during our summer/autumn open days.
+We encourage you to roam, discover and enjoy the sculpture in this dramatic landscape.
+Who knows, you may fall in love and take one home!

-Our artists in residence programme allows us to host artists on site and give them the chance to connect with nature, and gain new perspectives and inspiration.
+Our artists in residence programme allows us to host artists on site and give them the chance to connect with the natural world, and gain new perspectives and inspiration.

 Sculpture and other arts activities

-Drystone walling workshops: These were the first events we ran to foster curiosity about and enthusiasm for sculpture, and to support the Poison Creek Artists' Residency.
+Drystone walling workshops: These were the first events we ran to foster curiosity about and enthusiasm for sculpture.

 In 2021 participants created a setting for a sculpture by Andrew Drummond, one of Aotearoa New Zealand's most eminent sculptors.
 You can learn more about Andrew's work here.